brandonaaskov/sparsity-doc/getting-started/write-gameplay.md

 #### Read the Game State

-A viewable function that gets the current state.&#x20;
+A viewable function that gets the current state.

 ```rust
 // gameplay/provable_game_logic/src/gameplay.rs